Futura-Py/FluxCalc/docs/README.md

 ## About FluxCalc:
   A very simple calculator with a modern UI made in Python thanks to the stunning [Sun-Valley-ttk-theme](https://github.com/rdbende/Sun-Valley-ttk-theme) and Segoe UI Variable font.

+### Usage:
+- Ctrl + M to disable/enable Mica (only for Windows 11).
+>Disabled Mica by default since users reported some issue with it.

 ### Supported Platforms:
 - Windows 10* and Windows 11.